July 17, 2023

 15. Arezza Ring

 The Arezza Ring belongs in a class of its own.
-Of all the blue sapphire engagement rings on this list, the Arezza Ring is the most unique.
-You won’t know where to look first – at the 4-carat sapphire, the yellow gold mounting, or the pave-set diamonds that go along the shoulders.
+Of all the blue sapphire engagement rings on this list, the subtle Arezza Ring is one of the most unique.
+You won’t know where to look first – at the 0.57-carat natural sapphire, the 18k yellow gold mounting, or the pavé-set diamonds that decorate each side of the center stone.
 This engagement ring is for those who like big, bold jewelry that makes a statement.

 17. Portimão Ring

-If you like uniquely shaped jewelry, then the Portimão Ring could be what you have been looking for.
-It features a 1.15-carat sapphire with an elongated cushion cut and a lively blue color.
-What makes it so unique is its setting, which makes the ring resemble a detailed fleur-de-lis.
-The entire head is set with smaller diamonds, which together weigh 0.77 carats.
+If you like uniquely shaped jewelry, then the Portimão Ring could be what you’ve been looking for.
+It features a 1.15-carat center sapphire with an elongated cushion cut and a lively blue color.
+The shape of its setting certainly makes this ring unique.
+What’s more, the entire head is set with smaller diamonds, which together weigh 0.77 carats.
 There’s no doubt that this is a very special ring.

 18. Woodlands Aquamarine Ring

-If you like the geometric designs of Art Deco-style jewelry, the Woodlands Aquamarine Ring is for you.
-There are many elements of this engagement ring that make it stunning, including the natural aquamarine center stone, the sapphire halo, and the diamond halo.
-The center stone weighs 1 carat, and it has a round brilliant cut.
-You can find additional diamonds and sapphires on this platinum ring’s shoulders.
+If you like the geometric designs of Art Deco-style jewelry, then the Woodlands Aquamarine Ring is for you.
+There are many elements of this engagement ring that make it stunning, including the natural 1.00-carat center aquamarine, the French-cut sapphire halo, and the halo of round brilliant-cut diamonds.
+You can find additional diamonds and sapphires on this platinum ring’s triangular shoulders.

 19. Tomar Ring

-Another blue sapphire engagement ring with an elaborate design, the Tomar Ring is one-of-a-kind.
-The center stone is a 1.20-carat cushion-cut natural sapphire weighing 1.20 carats serves as the center stone while three rows of diamonds above and below it, as well as a couple on each shoulder, comprise approximately 0.60 carats.
+The Tomar Ring is a one-of-a-kind blue sapphire engagement ring with a complex design.
+A cushion-cut natural sapphire weighing 1.20 carats serves as the center stone while three rows of diamonds above and below it, as well as a couple on each shoulder, comprise approximately 0.60 carats.
 Since this ring has an elongated design, it would look best on long, slender fingers.